BouweCeunen/certbot-kubernetes-secrets-aws/README.md

 # certbot-kubernetes-secrets-aws
 Obtains Let's Encrypt certificates, pushes these as Secrets on Kubernetes for Ingresses and creates Route53 entries in AWS.

+Feel free to read about this with some more details on [Medium](https://medium.com/axons/essential-kubernetes-tools-94503209d1cb).

 [![DockerHub Badge](https://dockeri.co/image/bouwe/certbot-kubernetes-secrets-aws)](https://hub.docker.com/r/bouwe/certbot-kubernetes-secrets-aws)

 ## Installation